 You just have to look for a problem your audiences are trying to solve and create a solution for it.

-Steps to Starting a Blog in Nigeria
+Steps to Start a Blog and Make Money Online

 1. Choose Your Blogging Niche